alkgrove/partlocater/README.md

 This was intended to work for either single engineer or a small group.
 It can work from a single workstation or to a local server.

+ v1.0.4-beta Added a popup database selector if there is more than one database and errors if there are no databases.
+If there is one database it will automatically open on startup.